Technically, nothing. But the name is based in our history. Our company started out as Farm Builders Incorporated.

 When you consider all the steel-strength factors, our panels provide the greatest structural integrity.

 Almost any builder’s door will work well when it’s new.
-The true test is after you’ve been in your building a couple years.
+The real test is after you’ve been in your building a couple of years.

-FBi’s EasyMotion sliding doors slide smoothly and operate easily — now and years from now.
+FBi’s EasyMotion sliding doors slide smoothly and operate efficiently — now and years from now.
 There is no metal-on-metal or metal-on-wood friction to create drag when opening.

 All key contact points are lubricated with ultra-slick polymers.
 Our door track system is designed to work in all types of weather and does not allow for bird nesting.

-Our aluminum frame is strong yet lightweight.
+Our aluminum frame is durable yet lightweight.
 Last, but not least, our trims are color-matched, extruded aluminum that won’t oil-can or dent like the commonly used folded steel trims.